 Each lesson has a designated number of activities to support instructional use each month.
 The number of activities may vary from lesson to lesson.
 However, the number of activities for each lesson stays consistent with each monthly unit.

 The Instructional Target that is addressed in the activity is listed at the very top of the activity page.
 This target is extended from the general content standard and can be further referenced within the Unique Learning System alignment tools.

-Each activity outlines the steps to effectively introduce, model, practice and review the instructional targets of the lesson.
+Each activity outlines the steps to effectively introduce, model, practice, and review the instructional targets of the lesson.
 The Suggested Grouping symbols at the top indicate the advised setting in which the activity should be addressed:

 Additionally, activities provide a section to check the understanding of each student after the lesson is completed.
 An indicator is provided for each level of differentiation.
-The Check Understanding section will allow teachers to easily identify and collect information to be used for progress monitoring within the monthly lessons.
+The Check Understanding section will allow service providers to easily identify and collect information to be used for progress monitoring within the monthly lessons.
 A snowflake indicates that a student has completed a differentiated task, as described on the first page of the lesson plan.